Advanced Model Configurations API

 Default queries file configuration

-The queries must appear in CSV format and be listed in a two-column table, where the columns are separated by a comma (,).
-The first column must contain the desired queries, whereas the second column can optionally contain an integer value representing the relative importance of each query.
+The default queries file must be a UTF-8 encoded CSV file.
+The queries must be listed in a two-column table, where the columns are separated by a comma (,).
+The first column must contain the queries, whereas the second column can optionally contain an integer value representing the relative importance of each query.
 For example, a common value would be the past occurrence count of these queries.
 If there’s no value, all queries are considered to be of equal importance.

 knight,1200